COVID-19 Travel Information

 - Sawtooth National Recreation Area

-Additionally, here are other resources to help you monitor the COVID-19 outbreak and how it relates to travel safety:
+Below are some additional resources to help you monitor COVID-19 and how it relates to travel safety:

 - Latest information on travel alerts and restrictions from the CDC